aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to ODP within C++ Applications" h2="Convert XPS to ODP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to ODP?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft.
+It is used to store documents in a fixed layout format.
+ODP (OpenDocument Presentation) is an open standard for electronic documents.
+It is used to store presentations in a format that is independent of the application used to create them.
+Therefore, if you need to share your XPS documents with others, you may need to convert them to ODP format.

+<h2>How Aspose.Total Helps for XPS to ODP Conversion?</h2>

-Are you a C++ developer looking to add to integrate XPS to ODP conversion feature inside your C++ applications?
-You can do it in two simple steps.
+If you are a C++ developer looking to add XPS to ODP conversion feature inside your C++ applications, you can do it in two simple steps.
 You can export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
 Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to ODP.
 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.

+Aspose.PDF for C++ is a powerful PDF manipulation API that enables you to create, edit, and convert PDF documents.
+It allows you to export XPS documents to PPTX format.
+Aspose.Slides for C++ is a powerful presentation manipulation API that enables you to create, edit, and convert presentations.
+It allows you to convert PPTX documents to ODP format.

+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of features for working with PDF, Word, Excel, PowerPoint, and other file formats.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++, which makes it easy to export XPS to ODP.
+With Aspose.Total for C++, you can easily add XPS to ODP conversion feature inside your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}